Yasomite2/Yasomite2/README.md

-- 👋 Hi, I’m Yasmine
+-  hi, I’m Yasmine
-- 👀 I’m interested in everything
+-  interested in: cryptography & ethical hacking
-- 🌱 I’m currently learning Python
+-  currenlty learning: python
-- 💞️ I’m looking to collaborate on web designs
+-  i’m looking to collaborate with passionate cryptographers
-- 📫 Contact: yasminenurahaziz@gmail.com
+- contact: yasminenurahaziz@gmail.com

 <!---
 Yasomite2/Yasomite2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.